 The major benefits of IoT secure devices for your business are the following:

-They increase the productivity and efficiency of business operations.
+- They increase the productivity and efficiency of business operations.

-They create new business models and revenue streams.
+- They create new business models and revenue streams.

-They easily connect the physical business world to the digital world, which saves time and creates value.
+- They easily connect the physical business world to the digital world, which saves time and creates value.

-The tricky part is, whether we use them as home consumers or in our workplace, that they are convenient – IoT devices allow us to turn lights on and off remotely, unlock the front door when we are not even in the building or get Alexa or Siri to check our calendar for us.
+The tricky part is, whether we use them as home consumers or in our workplace, they really are convenient – IoT devices allow us to turn lights on and off remotely, unlock the front door when we are not even in the building, or get Alexa or Siri to check our calendar for us.

 This convenience comes at a price.
 The unfortunate reality is the companies making these devices, although well steeped in the challenges of manufacturing physical products, are not as well versed in software development. […] Appliance makers create back-door access for support personnel or hard-coded passwords and encryption keys to simplify manufacturing and support with little regard for security.
 Furthermore, they rarely take into account the need for regular patch maintenance and rely too heavily on the end-user to make security changes to their products.

 Identity and access management

 The great number of devices

 The simplicity of the devices

 IoT devices are being more and more used in various sectors, and even the most simple devices (like a fish-tank thermometer in a casino who can gather tens of GB of personal data and expose it to hackers, for example) can be potential gateways to private segments of a company’s network.